vippsas/dotnet-sdk/README.md

 #### Response

-All response objects have a property called RawResponse that contains the response in the form of a JsonObject.
+All response objects have a property called `RawResponse` that contains the response in the form of a Json Object.

-##### RawResponse example
+**`RawResponse` example:**

 ```c#
 var response = checkoutService.InitiateSession(initiateSessionRequest);